TonyCioara/SplittingButton/README.md

 ## Installation

-SplittingButton is available through [CocoaPods](https://cocoapods.org).
+SplittingButton is available at https://cocoapods.org/pods/SplittingButton.
 To install it, simply add the following line to your Podfile:

 ```ruby